beljacob/food-recipes/README.md

 2. CSS
 3. JAVASCRIPT
 4. REACT
-5. HOOKS
+5. USESTATE & USEEFFECT HOOKS
 6. FUNCTIONAL COMPONENTS
 7. FETCH API
 8. CSS ANIMATIONS

 ---

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

 In the project directory, you can run: